-In this paper we present a new method [13] for constructing volumetric T-meshes of genus-zero solids whose boundaries are defined by surface triangulations.
+We present a new method for constructing volumetric T-meshes of solids whose boundaries are defined by surface triangulations.
+The method was firstly introduced for genus zero solid in [13].
 Our procedure can be summarized in two stages.
-In the first one, a volumetric parameterization of the solid is developed by using the meccano method [7, 8, 25, 26].
-Broadly speaking, we can consider that the construction of a volumetric parameterization is a process in which an adaptive tetrahedral mesh, initially defined in the unitary cube $\mathcal{C} = [0,1]^3$, is deformed until it achieves the shape of the solid (the physical domain).
+In the first one, a volumetric parameterization of the solid is developed.
+Broadly speaking, we can consider that the construction of a volumetric parameterization is a process in which an adaptive tetrahedral mesh, initially defined in the unitary cube $\mathscr{C} = [0, 1]^3$ , is deformed until it achieves the shape of the solid (the physical domain).
 This deformation only affects the positions of the nodes, that is, there is not any change in their connectivities: we say that both meshes are isomorphic.
-Given that a point is fully determined by the barycentric coordinates relative to the tetrahedron in which it is contained, we can define a one-to-one mapping between \mathcal{C} and the solid assuming that the barycentric coordinates are the same in both spaces.
+Given that a point is fully determined by the barycentric coordinates relative to the tetrahedron in which it is contained, we can define a oneto-one mapping between $\mathscr{C}$ and the solid assuming that the barycentric coordinates are the same in both spaces.

 In the second stage, the modeling of the solid by trivariate T-splines is carried out.
-The control points of the T-splines are calculated enforcing the T-splines to verify the interpolation conditions.
-Here is where the volumetric parametrization plays its part, mapping the interpolation points from the parametric domain, the T-mesh, onto the solid.
-In our case, the T-mesh is an octree partition of $\mathcal C$ with a similar resolution than the tetrahedral mesh defined in $\mathcal C$.
+The control points of the Tsplines are calculated enforcing the T-splines to verify the interpolation conditions.
+Here is where the volumetric parameterization plays its part, mapping the interpolation points from the parametric domain, the T-mesh, onto the solid.
+In our case, the T-mesh is an octree partition of $\mathscr{C}$ with a similar resolution than the tetrahedral mesh defined in $\mathscr{C}$ .